No Mercy (2003): Storylines

 The main event at No Mercy was a Biker Chain match for the WWE Championship.
 In this match, a chain was hung on a pole above the ring, and when it was retrieved it could be used as a legal weapon.
 The match was between WWE Champion Brock Lesnar, who defended against The Undertaker.
 The buildup to the match began on the August 28 episode of SmackDown!, when The Undertaker defeated Lesnar and Big Show in a Triple Threat match, earning a title shot against then WWE Champion Kurt Angle.
 On the September 4 episode of SmackDown!, Angle defended the championship against The Undertaker, however, the match ended in a no contest after Lesnar interfered and attacked them both with a steel folding chair; Angle retained the championship as a result of Lesnar's interference.
 On the September 18 episode of SmackDown!, Angle defended the title against Lesnar in a 60-minute Iron Man match.
 Lesnar scored five falls, while Angle scored four, thus, Lesnar won the match and became the new WWE Champion.
 On the September 25 episode of SmackDown!, WWE Chairman Vince McMahon held a ceremony to introduce the new WWE Champion Lesnar, but was interrupted by The Undertaker and SmackDown!
 General manager Stephanie McMahon, who announced that Lesnar would face The Undertaker at No Mercy for the WWE Championship.
 On the October 9 episode of SmackDown!, Lesnar defended the title against Paul London.
 The match was interrupted by The Undertaker, who had a meeting with Stephanie earlier that night.
-He announced that his match with Lesnar at No Mercy would be a Biker Chain Match.
+The Undertaker announced that his match with Lesnar at No Mercy would be a Biker Chain Match.

 One of the featured bouts on the undercard saw the WWE United States Champion Eddie Guerrero defending the championship against Big Show.
 The events leading up to this match began on the October 9 episode of SmackDown!, when it was announced that Guerrero would face Big Show at No Mercy for the title.
 Later in the night, Chavo Guerrero brought Big Show out to the ring, followed by Eddie bringing a sewage truck into the arena and spraying Big Show with raw sewage.
 On the October 16 episode of SmackDown!, Guerrero defeated Rhyno in a non-title match.
 Afterwards, Big Show attacked Guerrero by using his signature lowrider as a weapon.